redhat-developer-tooling/openshift-vagrant/README.md

 ```
 $ eval "$(vagrant adbinfo)"
-$ unset DOCKER_TLS_VERIFY
 ```

-Due to an [issue](projectatomic/adb-atomic-developer-bundle#127) with the generated CDK certificates, this Vagrant setup disables TLS verification.
-For this reason we are unsetting _DOCKER_TLS_VERIFY_ for now.
+Due to an [issue](https://github.com/projectatomic/vagrant-adbinfo/issues/55) with adbinfo, the first execution of `vagrant adbinfo` will currently kill your OpenShift container.
+You need to run `vagrant provision` to restart the VM.
+This only occurs on the first call to _adbinfo_.

 <a name="how-to-access-the-openshift-registry"></a>
 ## How to access the OpenShift registry